Tin Star (TV series)

-Tin Star is a British television crime drama created by Rowan Joffé.
-The series focuses on Jim Worth, a former London Metropolitan Police Service detective who becomes chief of police of a Canadian town in the Rocky Mountains.
-It stars Tim Roth, Genevieve O'Reilly, Abigail Lawrie, Oliver Coopersmith and Christina Hendricks.
+Tin Star is a British crime drama television series created by Rowan Joffé.
+The series focuses on Jim Worth, a former Liverpool Metropolitan Police Service detective who becomes chief of police of a Canadian town in the Rocky Mountains.
+It stars Tim Roth, Genevieve O'Reilly, Abigail Lawrie, Oliver Coopersmith, Ian Hart and Christina Hendricks.

 The series premiered on Sky Atlantic on 7 September 2017, and became available on Amazon Video internationally on 29 September.
-Series 2 premiered 24 January 2019.
-The third and final series takes place in Liverpool, England.
-Production for the series commenced in 2019, with all episodes airing in December 2020.
+Series 2 premiered on 24 January 2019.
+Production for the third and final series, which takes place in Liverpool, England, commenced in 2019.
+It was released in December 2020.

 Synopsis

-Former London undercover police detective Jim Worth is the seemingly gentle police chief of Little Big Bear, a small town at the edge of the Canadian Rockies, where his family of four has moved to escape his violent past.
-But, thanks to a chief of security for North Stream Oil, the oil company that dominates the town, Worth's past catches up with him and he and his wife Angela call into service Jim's violent, alcoholic alter-ego, Jack Devlin, to fight anyone they suspect of hurting their family.
+Former Liverpool undercover police detective Jim Worth is the seemingly gentle police chief of Little Big Bear, a small town at the edge of the Canadian Rockies, where he has settled his family of four.
+But, thanks to a chief of security for North Stream Oil, the oil company that dominates the town, people from Worth's violent past catch up with him.
+He and his wife Angela prompt Jim's alcoholic and violent former identity Jack Devlin to resurface, enabling him to eliminate anyone they suspect of trying to hurt their family.
 The local head of public relations for North Stream, Elizabeth Bradshaw, wavers between ethics and criminality against a backdrop of rough oil workers and bikers.
+The family eventually return to Liverpool to confront those who want to see him and his family destroyed.